borbware/unity-basics-course/programming/1-variables.md

 ## Exercise 1: Trying out variables
 <!-- _backgroundColor: #29366f -->

-* create a new Unity project for simple programming exercises.
+* Create a new Unity project for simple programming exercises.
-* create a new C# script component for an empty GameObject.
+* Create a new C# script component inside an empty GameObject.
-* declare two variables `a` and `b` with the type `double`.
+* Declare two variables `a` and `b` with the type `double`.
 * In the `Start()` function, print to console four operations: the sum, difference, fraction and product.

 * What happens if either of them is equal to zero?